williamsmt/packer-templates/README.md

 Invoking this block is as simple as `make install-ansible-playbook` from within the packer-template directory, but largely unnecessary unless you are reviewing the provisioner details.

+Additionally, Windows templates deployed with the `vsphere-iso` builder require the OS `.iso` and the VMware Tools `.iso` to be available on a datastore or vCenter Content Library prior to build.
+They will each be mounted as `.iso` files to the guest for installation.

 ### Independent Run

 Make any necessary variable changes within the template and the installed dependencies (see below configuration file table).
 Once satisfied with defined settings to be applied, templates can be deployed as documented below.